davidgsd/app_rpt/README.md

 	* `~/DEBUG_ASTERISK.sh install`
 12. As changes have been tested and completed:
 	* `cd ~/app-rpt`
 	* `git commit -a -m "...describe changes made..."` See https://docs.asterisk.org/Development/Policies-and-Procedures/Commit-Messages/ for recommended format of commit messages.
-If PR fixes a bug add `Fixes #<bug#>` in the commit message
+If the changes fix a bug add "Fixes #&lt;bug#&gt;" in the commit message
 	* `git push    # Push changes to your fork`
 	* Above commands may vary depending on if you are committing only certain changes, or amending a commit.
 13. To restore saved ASL files after development is completed: `~/DEBUG_ASTERISK.sh restore`